frozzare/ld30/README.md

 # Alf the game

-This is the game i created during ld30.
+This is the game I created during ld30.
 This is my first Haxe project so the code isn't so good.
 But the game works!

 Tested with Haxe 3.1.3